deniodev/deniodev/README.md

 - ❓ Ask me about anything.

-- ⚡ I am currently available for new opportunities.
+- ⚡ I am available for new opportunities and open to contributing to open-source projects.
 Please feel free to reach out to me.

 <br/>